Skip to main content

 #

-Race: Worgen (Human-born) Class: Death Knight (Frost) Age: ~35 at first death, 15 years undead Height: 175cm human form / 213cm worgen form Mirror: Reyneese (Conviction: Stubborn vs Wise) Server: Moon Guard (US)
+Race: Worgen (Human-born) Class: Death Knight (Frost) Age: ~35 at first death, 15 years undead Height: 175cm human form / 213cm worgen form Mirror: Reyneese (Care as infrastructure vs care as healing) Server: Moon Guard (US)

 The Corpse Who Stayed